 Market Restaurant

 What: Market Restaurant is an authentic Spanish tapas bar located in the Brunswick and Adelaide district of Hove, and while meat and cheese does play a fairly integral role to its menu, there are a ton of really exciting, vegan dishes on there, too!
-Kick off with a classic - padron peppers with sea salt and sherry vinegar - before tucking into the likes of smoked cashew croquetas with orange emulsion, patatas nuevas with green sauce and garlic, and tenderstem broccoli with maple tahini, kale zatar and almonds.
+Kick off with a classic - padron peppers with sea salt and sherry vinegar - before tucking into the likes of smoked cashew croquetas with orange emulsion, patatas nuevas with green sauce and garlic, and tenderstem broccoli with maple tahini, salsa macha and almonds.

 Where: 42 Western Road, BN3 1JD